-The PAX Vaporizer was a bigger hit for Ploom than their e-cigarettes with less regulatory hurdles and the attention quickly shifted to making the PAX Ploom’s flagship product.
+The PAX Vaporizer was a bigger hit for Ploom than their e-cigarettes.
+With less regulatory hurdles the attention quickly shifted to making the PAX Vaporizer Ploom’s flagship product.

 The original PAX Vaporizer ruled the roost for cannabis consumers looking for something they could tote around.
 It was the only practical portable vaporizer and made vaping on the go as easy as it was for the time.

 For every action there is a reaction and a few years thereafter the competition started heating up and moving in with good portable vaporizers of their own.
 Davinci, Arizer, Firefly …..
 Even Storz & Bickel stepped into the mix with the Crafty and Mighty Vaporizer, released in 2014.

 PAX improved on their initial release and the PAX 2 was released March 10, 2015 at a whopping $279 (for reference it is $149 today).
 In shiny new vaporizer fashion the PAX 2 was a hit for those attuned to the dry herb vaporizer space.